ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 **React:**

-The grid API methods below have been deprecated:
+The Grid API methods below have been deprecated:

 * `setGetRowId` is no longer supported - `getRowId` cannot be updated.

 * Grid option `advancedFilterModel` is deprecated in favour of `initialState.filter.advancedFilterModel`

-* Please use grid API methods `setGridOption` and `updateGridOptions` to set properties instead:
+* Please use Grid API methods `setGridOption` and `updateGridOptions` to set properties instead:

     * `setPivotMode`
     * `setPinnedTopRowData`